This is a Game Changer!M

-Make your favorite Mashed Potatoes.
+Make your favorite mashed potato recipe.
 If you don’t have a good recipe, try mine.
-If you are making them for later that day, up to about 2.5 hours in advance, you can put them right in the crock pot on “warm” and they will stay wonderfully.
-Stir occasionally and if needed, add more liquid.
+If you are serving them the same day you make them you can make them up to about 2.5 hours in advance and put them right in the crockpot on “warm” and they will stay wonderfully.
+Stir occasionally, and if you see them starting to dry out simply add touch more milk, cream or chicken broth.

-If you are making a day or two in advance, store right in the crock pot with saran wrap and the lid.
-About 2.5 hours before serving time, remove the saran wrap and place crock pot on “low.”
-Once the potatoes loosen up and become creamy again, stirring occasionally.
-If too dry, just add small amounts of milk or cream as needed to get the consistency you are looking for.
-They will stay well for up to 4 hours.
-They will stay even longer, but that is the point where I see them start to dry out so I like to keep it under 4.
+If you are making them to serve more than 2 hours in advance, such as one or two days in advance, you can make the complete recipe and store them right in the crock pot, cool, cover them so saran wrap is resting on top of the potatoes to reduce air exposure and then top with the lid.
+Refrigerate until about 2.5 – 3 hours before serving time.
+Remove the saran wrap and place crockpot on “low.”
+Once the potatoes loosen up and become creamy again, stir occasionally.
+If too dry, just add small amounts of milk, creme or chicken broth until you achieve the consistency you are looking for.
+They will stay well for up to 3 hours after they are hot.
+They will stay even longer, but that is the point where I see them start to dry out so I like to keep it under 3.

 When you are making mashed potatoes and only need to make them a few hours in advance rather than a day or so, another great way to keep them hot is to use a double boiler.
-A double broiler is simply a pot with just enough water in the bottom to barely touch the glass bowl you will set inside the pot.
-Bring the water to a simmer and control your heat to keep whatever is in the glass bowl hot.
-You will need a cover.
-A double boiler is especially good for making truffled mashed potatoes that you probably would not want to make too far in advance.
+A double boiler is simply a pot with just enough water in the bottom to almost touch the bottom of the glass bowl you will set inside the pot.
+Bring the water to a simmer and control your heat to keep the water at a very low simmer.
+Insert your bowl of potatoes and cover.
 This method will keep the potatoes hot for up to two hours, but I like to try and keep it to 1.5 hours or less.
+Be careful when removing the bowl- it will get very hot!

 Feaster's tips for excellent mashed potatoes: